Muhammad Waqas Khan

-Muhammad Waqas (born 6 May 1969) is a Pakistani politician who has served the Jamaat e Islami from the time he was a teenager.
+Muhammad Waqas (born 6 May 1969) is a Pakistani politician who is a member of the Jamaat e Islami party.

 Education and early life

 Waqas was born on 6 May 1969 at Rawalpindi.
 His forefathers belong to Khyber Pakhtunkhwa's district Swabi.
 His father Dr. Muhammad Kamal (Vice Ameer JI) was the Central President of Islami Jamiat Talaba.
 His grandfather Khan Jan Muhammad was a close companion of Maulana Syed Abul Ala Maudoodi.
 During his teenage Khan shifted to Wah Cantt with his family.
 He passed his Matric From FG Model High school Wah Cantt and intermediate (FSc) from Govt College St Town Rawalpindi.
 He is a graduate of Punjab University.
 He earned his master's degree in political science from University of Peshawar in 1994.

 Political career

-He won during the by-election of Punjab Assembly, and was an elected member of the ,Provincial Assembly of Punjab, PP-8 (Rawalpindi-VIII) Wah Cantt.
+He won during the by-election of Punjab Assembly, and was an elected member of the Provincial Assembly of Punjab, PP-8 (Rawalpindi-VIII) Wah Cantt.
 He is also Ameer Jamaat-e-Islami Taxila and president of the JI political committee Punjab North.